 Searching within the abstract fields can be particularly helpful.
 This is because abstracts, as summaries of articles, are very keyword-rich: If you get a 'hit' on a keyword in an abstract you will usually find the article is relevant.
 The abstract is also a good source to find additional keywords you can use in your search strategies.

-Most databases will also allow you to narrow your search further by using a choice of limiters, usually appear to the left of your search results.
+Most databases also allow you to narrow your search further by using a choice of limiters, which usually appear to the left of your search results.
 Common limiters include:

 Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to Elders, both past and present, and extend that respect to all First Nations Peoples.